banananananananana/rnm-sensor/README.md

 You will get detailed metrics in the form of:
 * ICMP packet loss including exact timestamp of when and where it happened
 * ICMP RTT metrics including timestamps
+* Traceroute to targets defined in the config every 5 minutes - always nifty when troubleshooting
 * cURL metrics with http status code, time taken, dns lookup time and much more

 All logging is done in JSON - which means logstash will import the data without any GROK filtering